Nolan Arenado Player Props: Cardinals vs. Mets

 Nolan Arenado At The Plate

-- Among qualified hitters in MLB action, he ranks 39th in batting average, 94th in on-base percentage, and 37th in slugging.
+- Among qualifying hitters in MLB play, he ranks 49th in batting average, 103rd in on-base percentage, and 47th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.